Justa Barrios

 Justa Barrios (died May 2, 2020) was an American home care worker and labor organizer who worked with the Ain't I A Woman? campaign, a coalition of professional caregivers, against the 24-hour workday and the National Mobilization Against Sweatshops (NMASS), a grassroots labor organization.

+Life

 Barrios was a home care worker for 18 years and notably worked 24-hour shifts for over 14 years, five days a week.
 She developed severe asthma and heart problems as a result.
 On May 2, 2020, the Aint I A Woman? campaign reported that Barrios had died of COVID-19.

 Barrios was working to distribute Personal Protective Equipment to home care workers throughout New York City shortly before she contracted COVID-19.

 Barrios worked with the Ain't I A Woman? campaign to change the state of New York's labor regulations which permitted agencies to pay workers only 13 hours for a 24-hour workday.
 Some workers had been required to work shifts of five to six days straight, which Barrios and others recognized as an inhumane policy.
 Barrios recognized that she did this work "at a huge cost to my health."
 She was told by her doctor that she could no longer work these hours because of her depleting health.
 However, Allcare Homecare Agency, the home care agency she worked for, refused to give her work other than 24-hour shifts, which left Barrios unemployed.
 When Barrios and other workers complained about unpaid wages to the agency, they were reportedly threatened with deportation by Allcare, who would report them to the U.S. Immigration and Customs Enforcement.